 A common error of our system is to connect mentions that share long substrings, such as different PERSONs who share a last name, or different ORGANIZATIONS that contain University of.
-Our name mutation model should also be improved to nonparametrically model entire words, for example inserting a common title or replacing a first name with its common nickname.
-Modeling the internal structure of names (Johnson, 2010; Eisenstein et al., 2011; Yogatama et al., 2012) is a promising future direction.
+A more powerful name mutation than the one we use here would recognize entire words, for example inserting a common title or replacing a first name with its common nickname.
+Modeling the internal structure of names (Johnson, 2010; Eisenstein et al., 2011; Yogatama et al., 2012) in the mutation model is a promising future direction.